API User Experience: 4 Steps To Improve It

 A web API is a point of interaction or a service touchpoint in other words.
 It means that it’s audience is part humans, part machines.
 That’s why it is so important to build an API around the demands of its consumers and ensure smooth and intuitive user experience.

-Designing an API, pay attention to the following aspects :
+Designing an API, pay attention to the aspects mentioned in this article.

 Who will select and authenticate accounts to the endpoint: an end-user or an administrator?
 It will affect your decision where to place the user interface to select endpoints that user will connect with your app.